Philadelphia Flower Show wraps up final day at FDR Park

 Jamila Kinsey of Overbrook said she learned tips from the professionals during the event.

-"I take pics of flowers we've never seen before and see how we can incorporate these pics into our own garden," said Kinsey.
+"I take pictures of flowers we've never seen before and see how we can incorporate them into our own garden," said Kinsey.

 Kinsey joined her mom, daughter, and twin sister, Tamika Willams, on their annual tradition started by their brother, who has passed away.